vikram42003/vikram42003/README.md

 I am a **Software Developer** passionate about building scalable apps and exploring cloud technologies.
 My core stack is JavaScript/TypeScript and its related frameworks/libraries, currently in process of expanding to include Python.

-- 🚀 Building projects with **TypeScript, MERN, Tailwind, AWS, GraphQL**
+- 🚀 Building projects with **TypeScript, Python, Next.js, React, Node.js/Express.js, Tailwind, AWS**
 - 🛠 Experienced in Cloud and DevOps.
 Knowledgeable in Computer Networking and Cyber Security.
 - 👯 Open to collaborating on **full-stack projects & open-source**, or anything creative and fun.
 - ✔ Feel free to ask me anything!
 I'm always eager to help.